 We recommend you speak with your consultant about this as they are more able to advise on your specific conditions.

 Why would I not be able to have a massage?

 There are a few conditions which mean post lipo massage would not be the best holistic therapy for you.
-In this instance, we wouldn’t be able to treat you with deep tissue massage, but there are plenty of other therapies that would be more suitable and we can help and advise you in making the best choice.
+In this instance, we wouldn’t be able to treat you, but there are plenty of other therapies that would be more suitable and we can help and advise you in making the best choice.

 The following conditions would not be suitable:

 *Infectious skin disease, rash, or open wounds

 Please Note: This is a totally safe and complementary treatment (it does not replace medical treatment).If you are in any doubt at all, please consult with your doctor prior to coming along.